PIesPnuema/CiscoCodeSnippets/README.md

 ## How to Download
-- Here you will find various method of download.
+- Here you will find various methods of downloading.
-- The CLI method is best to be able stay up to date with any improvements using `git pull`.
+- The CLI method is best to be able to stay up to date with any improvements using `git pull`.
 Using the ZIP method you will have to follow the steps found here each time you wish to update the Code Snippet Files.

 ### Download using PowerShell CLI via git clone
 - Copy and paste the code below to navigate to the location where vsCode stores User Code Snippets. don't forget to change the area that reads  ***\<CHANGE THIS TO YOUR USER NAME>*** to your user name.